 The balance between being confident and self-assured and arrogant can be a really hard one to strike, especially if you’re young and inexperienced, insecure or shy, or simply haven’t had the opportunity to develop certain people skills.

 Sometimes arrogance is more subtle than the examples above.
 Sometimes it hides in body language – in a smirk, your posture, or a raise of an eyebrow.
-Here’s how to approach your answers to strike a perfect balance and how to not sound arrogant in an interview.
+Here’s how to approach your answers to strike a perfect balance and how to come across as confident in an interview.

 1. Calm those pre-interview jitters